nadeoki/tf2/README.md

 # Crosshair
 Using my config enables custom crosshairs.
 By default it uses a quake 3 crosshair.
-If you want to return to the default ones, check inside crosshair.cfg for instructions
+If you want to return to the default or check out others, use [this](https://github.com/hbivnm/Venom-Crosshairs) tool.

 # Networking
 Type ``goodnet`` or ``badnet`` into the console